 - 1. At a full meeting of West Berkshire District Council on 9th May 2017 (C3283) the Council approved the Property Investment Strategy.
 The Strategy is regularly reviewed and was updated at the March 2020 meeting.
 The Property Investment Strategy is an appendix to the Capital Strategy 2020/21 to 2022/23; - 2.
 Delegates to the Service Director: Strategy and Governance in consultation with and having received agreement from the Property Investment Board to dispose of property in accordance with the above Strategy up to a maximum of £15m per transaction where it would not be expedient for the Executive to make this decision; - 3.
 Delegates to the Service Director: Strategy and Governance to inform the next available Executive of any disposal decision; - 4.
-Delegates to the Service Director for Finance and Property in consultation with the Portfolio Holder with responsibility for Property, authority to appoint suitable consultants in accordance with the Contract Rules of Procedure (Part 11 of the Constitution); - 5.
-West Berkshire Council will pause investment at the investment levels as at 31.3.2020 following the outcome of the PWLB consultation on its use. - 6.
-West Berkshire will seek to dispose of some of the properties within the commercial property portfolio over the long term.
+Delegates to the Head of Finance and Property in consultation with the Portfolio Holder with responsibility for Property, authority to appoint suitable consultants in accordance with the Contract Rules of Procedure (Part 11 of the Constitution); - 5.
+West Berkshire Council will pause investment at the investment levels as at 31.3.2020 following the outcome of the PWLB consultation on its use